Jenniferxdxd/pdsnd_github/README.md

 Bikeshare

 ### Description
 Explore data related bike share systems for three major cities in US - Chicago, New York City and Washington.
 We can explore the data by different parameters.
+The details are listed here.

 ### Files used
 chicago.csv